-Compared to the other perks, we believe opting for the drink package is the best value regardless of how much you drink.
+Compared to the other Free at Sea perks, we believe opting for the drink package is the best value regardless of how much you drink.

-When compared to competitor brands, Norwegian Cruise Line drink packages are not the best value.
+When compared to competitor brands, Norwegian drink packages, if paid outright, are not the best value.
 However, we do like having one for the added convenience.
 Further, you never have to worry about the bar tab at the end of the cruise!

-Do you think Norwegian Cruise Line Drink Packages are a good value?
+Do you think the Norwegian Drink Package is a good value?
 Do you think it’s worth upgrading the to Premium Plus package?
-Drop us an anchor below to share your experiences with NCL beverage packages.
+Drop us an anchor below to share your experiences with NCL drink packages.

 Thanks Jean for the comment.
 We agree, it is a bit misleading for NCL to advertise the “free drink package” as passengers have to pay the 18% gratuity.
 As we noted, even paying that 18% charge, we still got plenty of value from receiving the drink package with our room upgrade.
 Happy sailing.